NikolasEnt/Advanced-Lane-Lines/README.md

 ### Pipeline visualization
 After image warping the algorithm perform points finding by the described in *Ideas* section points finding approach.
 Basically, virtual sensors are  filters with an adaptive region-of-interest and adaptive threshold.

-Each virtual sensor considers points which have values higher than mean pixel value in the sensor plus the threshold (local binary image for the virtual sensor).
+Each virtual sensor considers points which have values higher than mean pixel value in the sensor plus the threshold value (it is a kind of local binary image for the virtual sensor).
 The threshold value is calculated for each sensor individually based on the mean value of pixels in the sensor.
 The line point is the pixel with the maximum value among all considered pixels.
 The sensor position (ROI) determinated by the position of the previously detected line point (for still images) or by the polynomial fit of line points from the previous frame (for videos).

 ![readme_img/pipeline1.jpg](readme_img/pipeline1.jpg)
 ![readme_img/pipeline2.jpg](readme_img/pipeline2.jpg)